manuelpuyol/vscode-erb-linter/README.md

 ## Features

-- Lint ERB files using "ERB Linter: lint with erb-lint" in the command palette.
+- Lint ERB files using `ERB Linter: lint with erb-lint` in the command palette.
 - Lint on save.
-- Autocorrect using "ERB Linter: autocorrect current file with erb-lint" in the command palette.
+- Autocorrect using `ERB Linter: autocorrect current file with erb-lint` in the command palette.

 # Installation